NosferatuJoe/Racepack-Standard/README.md

 ## Known Bugs & Issues
 - Players becoming stuck in walls often when crouching in a small place.
-- Fix any issues or bugs that might get reported.

 ## Future development plans
 - [ ] Change the method of the logging to be put in source-python's logs.
-- [ ] Fix any bugs that might be
+- [ ] Fix any bugs/issues that gets reported.

 ## Bug Reports, Problems & Help